 The Palm Beach County Department of Environmental Resource Management, through the County's Wellfield Protection Ordinance, provides the regulatory framework for protecting groundwater within the County.
-At the present time, the Village of Golf has special regulatory programs related to protection of natural groundwater aquifer areas.

 A. Natural Groundwater Aquifer Recharge Areas

 The groundwater system underlying Palm Beach County (the Village of Golf area) generally consists of two aquifers: (1) the surficial or water table aquifer; (2) the upper Floridan aquifer.
 The water table aquifer lies just below the land surface and extends throughout the county.
 It is open to infiltration from rainfall in varying degrees, depending on the percolation characteristics of surface soils and the extent of impervious surfaces which have been created in the urban areas of the county.
 The water table aquifer and surface water systems are interconnected throughout the county, with the aquifer contributing to bare flow levels of the surface waters.
 The majority of rainfall infiltrating the water table aquifer travels in a southeasterly direction from higher elevations to natural discharge areas such as lakes, streams or manmade canals.